Priyankasingh1807/TravelBuddy/README.md

 # TravelBuddy
-A Simple unresponsive travel booking website
+A Simple unresponsive travel booking website using html and css you can view it:https://priyankasingh1807.github.io/TravelBuddy/